sethkrasnianski/gophercon-2016/README.md

-# go-http-based-api
+# GopherCon 2016

-Building an HTTP based API with Go - GopherCon 2016 (july 10th)
+All notes for the conference can be found here.